KennySohl/DotnetTutorial/instructions.md

-# Create a web app
+# Create a web app with .net and Azure

 ## create VM